BoodramV/UpdatedDatabase/UWI-Vet-WebApp/docs/blog.md

 4. Documentation going preety good.

 ### Remainder of the Week
-1. Started going whole night from about tuesday to Wednesday morning.
+1. Started going whole night from about tuesday to Thursday morning.
 2. Daniel started to lose his marbles Wednesday night going into Thursday wanted to cuss out everybody.